gautamsagar99/gpt4freeUI/README.md

 This application is build on top of gpt4free project.
-For more try to read the README1.md file. or you can file at https://github.com/xtekky/gpt4free.git
+For more try to read the README1.md file. or you can find more at https://github.com/xtekky/gpt4free.git